robsdudeson/helpers/README.md

 ## usage

-Feel free to use this for anything you might need, but understand that I offer no support for you use of the thing, explicit or implied.
+Feel free to use this for anything you might need, but understand that I offer no support for your use of the thing, explicit or implied.
 I'd ask that you send me a shout out, but its not required.